LucasMarquesV/lucasmarquesv/README.md

 <h2 align="center" > 💻👨‍💻 Hey, I'm Lucas!
 Backend developer from São Paulo - Brazil! 👨‍💻💻</h2>
 <h3 >Currently working for T-Systems (Deutsche Telekom) as a C# Software Developer Intern, learning and getting better every day.
 On my way to becoming a full-stack developer!

 Extremely communicative and I'm nearly always listening to music (about 36% of the time).
-I also love cooking with my fiancee and running in the park with my dog, Ravioli. </h3>
+I also love cooking with my fiancee and running. </h3>
 <h2></h2>